yilewang/brain-dynamics-toolbox/docs/noise.md

 However, frequency of the population oscillation increase rapidly when **synaptic delay** decrease.
 It can be much larger than firing frequency of the neurons.

-cluster state: noise and heterogeneities are weak.
+**cluster state**: noise and heterogeneities are weak.
 Spikes together in a narrow window of time.
 In such a state, the oscillation frequency is close to the average of the neurons.

 A rationale: populations of neurons are dynamic systems capable of displaying oscillatory behavior.